Midway Food Court

 Before Ireland had any official motorway services, Midway Food Court was built at a busy junction to allow cars and coaches on the long M7 to "stop and revive".
 Amid plans for competing facilities, it is now gaining a petrol station.

-Catering: Dijon, Freshii, O'Briens, Bagel Factory, Subway, Chopstix, The Bakewell Shops: Applegreen Shop Main Amenities: Electric Vehicle Charging Point Motel: Maldron Hotel Forecourt: under construction
+Catering: Dijon, Freshii, O'Briens, Bagel Factory, Subway, Chopstix Noodle Bar, The Bakewell Shops: Applegreen Shop Main Amenities: Electric Vehicle Charging Point Motel: Maldron Hotel Forecourt: Applegreen

 Free parking is provided for customers in cars and coaches.
 Further information is not available, pleaseif you know.